Staff Compensation Administration Policy

 Demotions

-If the demotion is voluntary (e.g., applying to a job in a lower grade), and the employee’s current salary is within the new salary range, no change is necessary.
-If the current salary of an employee is more than the new salary range maximum, their salary will be decreased to no more than the maximum salary range for the new job on the effective date of the new job.
-If the demotion is involuntary, and the employee’s salary is more the new salary range maximum, the salary shall be immediately decreased to a level within the salary range of the new grade.
+If the demotion is involuntary, and the employee’s salary is more the new position's maximum salary, the salary shall be immediately decreased to a level within the salary range of the new grade.
 Involuntary demotions can also occur when a job is reassigned to a new Pay Grade due to a reorganization.
-Responsibilities, internal equity, and budgetary considerations will be considered and may result in a salary placed lower in the new salary range due to a reorganization.
-In these instances, the individual's salary may initially remain the same, but must transition to the Pay Grade salary range of the new job within one (1) year.
+Responsibilities, internal equity, and budgetary considerations will be considered and may result in a salary placed lower in the new position's Pay Grade due to a reorganization.
+In these instances, the individual's salary may initially remain the same, but must be adjusted to conform to the Pay Grade of the new job within one (1) year.

 Equity and Market-Based Salary Adjustments